avik-pal/DeepDream.jl/README.md

 * The image zoom is performed in CPU as the present implementation is too slow for GPUs.
 So it can be quite slow
+* The guided image dreaming is quite slow due to a lot of indexing operations